 The prefabricated CAMLOG® Vario SR prosthetic components precisely matched to one another can be used to fabricate occlusally screw-retained crown, bridge and bar constructions.
 20° and 30° angled CAMLOG® Vario SR abutments are well suited for bridging large implant axes divergences.
 Where bone volume is reduced and anatomical structures are unfavorable for implantation, the implants can be placed in the distal direction and an appropriate prosthetic restoration can be created.

-With the customizable Universal abutment, divergences to the implant axis can be compensated for by a suitably adapted forming.
-The Telescope abutment enables the fabrication of double crowns even in heavily unparallel placement of implants.
-The Titanium base CAD/CAM acts as a bonding basis and makes restorations with individual two-piece abutments made of zirconium oxide possible for double crowns.
-The Gold-plastic abutment with the cast-on technique can be used to fabricate primary crowns for bridging implant axis divergences in the double crown technique.
+With the customizable universal abutment, divergences to the implant axis can be compensated for by suitably adapted forming.
+The telescope abutment enables the fabrication of double crowns even in unparallel placement of implants.
+The Titanium base CAD/CAM of the crown version acts as a bonding basis and makes restorations with individual two-piece abutments made of suitable materials possible for double crowns.
+Using the gold-plastic abutment with the cast-on technique, primary crowns can be fabricated for bridging implant axis divergences in the double crown technique.